The Price of Cowardice

 Anina paused.
 “There wasn’t a toll when I crossed the other way some days ago.”

 “There’s a new toll to cross into Gila now.
 You can't just leave Katam without a toll.”
 The enforcer wiped sweat from his forehead.
 He had the indifference of someone who did not do his job with a passion, but he did look like he would call for backup if Anina gave him any trouble.
 “Come now.
-It’s one hundred fifty grams of copper.”
+It’s one hundred fifty beads of copper.”

 “One hundred fifty?” she echoed.
 What a theft!